 There are five zang fu organ energy systems based on the 5 Element system:

 Each of these five systems is integral to the health of the individual and together they create life from the body’s inherited energy, food and air, and the emotional and other energies to which they are exposed.

 To distinguish each zang or fu organ from its related body organ, zang-fu organs are given Capital First letters.
 Eg Heart zang organ, but heart organ.

 A good knowledge of the properties and actions of the zang-fu energy systems is necessary to be able to practise Chinese medicine effectively.
 (However, that’s not the only thing you need to know!)

 In terms of modern science, not at all.
-You can't prove it or disprove it.
-Consequently it's described as being a 'pseudoscience', which is a little unfair because when some of the most intelligent people who ever lived developed the theory over 3000 years ago, modern science hadn't been thought of.
+You can’t prove it or disprove it.
+Consequently it’s described as being a ‘pseudoscience’, which is a little unfair because when some of the most intelligent people who ever lived developed the theory over most of a 3000 year period, modern science hadn’t been thought of.

 Those ancient thinkers did, however, find that it worked in practice.
 We find it still works in practice.

 One day, I’m sure a modern scientist will discover the real energetic processes underlying health, and call them something else.

 Until then, we’re stuck with this ‘short-hand’ version.

 The art and pleasure of practising Chinese Medicine is in applying it to illnesses, pain and diseases experienced by real people who have often been failed by modern science and medicine, and most certainly attribute their improvement to the skill and experience of the Chinese medicine practitioner.